corolab/corolab.github.io/README.md

 - In some cases, you may also create a folder inside the [img/](/img/) folder.
 - In some cases, you may also add some `.css` code in [_includes/css/agency.css](_includes/css/agency.css).

-## Final comments
-All the files and folders that have not previously been mentioned here should probably be maintained static.
-If there are any doubts or comments... please file an [issue](https://github.com/corolab/corolab.github.io/issues)!